thlorenz/lib.asm/README.md

   mov   byte [esi], dl      ; store converted digit
-                            ;   stosb would be faster here, but then we'd need to ;   rearrange which is in what register which also takes time and   eax, eax            ; did division result in 0? jnz   .convert            ; if not keep converting
+                            ;   stosb would be faster here, but then we'd need to ;   rearrange which is in what register which also takes time or    eax, eax            ; did division result in 0? jnz   .convert            ; if not keep converting

   sub   ecx, esi            ; calculate length of string